 Do you leave your keys or valuables in the car when it’s parked in the garage?
 Always take them into the house.

 Is the rear and the front of your home well lit?
 Remember burglaries don’t like to be seen.

 Do you set light timers?
 Keeping them on the same schedule when you are in town as when you are out of town makes your home less obviously unoccupied.

 Are trees and shrubs cut to eliminate hiding places?
 Look to see if someone can gain access to your home and not be seen.

 Are you home numbers visible at night?
 Gold numbers are hard to see.
 Also, emergency vehicles may have difficulty finding your home, and it is an Aurora city code to have house numbers no less than 4″ in height and in sharp contrast to their background.

 Do you have a neighbor watch your house?

 Do you have someone pick up your mail or papers?

 Do you have someone take care of your lawn or remove snow from your driveway?

-Record all serials numbers on your valuables.
-If there are no serial numbers etch an owner applied number on them.
+Record all serial numbers on your valuables.
+If there are no serial numbers, etch an owner applied number on them.
 Take pictures of your valuables and put the information in a safe place.